-From the very beginning of their stay in Quezon City and in their travels within Metro Manila and neighboring provinces, the sisters were stunned by the wonders of the Philippine landscape: flaming clouds of fire trees, colorful showers of bougainvilleas, enormous acacias, white sand beaches punctuated by tall coconut trees… The sisters thought they had come to the Garden of Eden.
+From the very beginning of their stay in Quezon City and their travels within Metro Manila and neighboring provinces, the sisters were stunned by the wonders of the Philippine landscape: flaming clouds of fire trees, colorful showers of bougainvilleas, enormous acacias, white-sand beaches punctuated by tall coconut trees… The sisters thought they had come to the Garden of Eden.

 Wading through deep waters

-Often times due to leaks, it seemed to be raining inside the house, too.
-This led to endless moving of the few pieces of furniture.
-When the rain stopped, the sisters would spend several hours getting rid of the two-foot high water that had filled up the rooms.
+Oftentimes due to leaks, it seemed to be raining inside the house, too.
+This led to the endless moving of the few pieces of furniture.
+When the rain stopped, the sisters would spend several hours getting rid of the two-foot-high water that had filled up the rooms.